LonJonn/Portfolio/src/_writeups/the-sausage-box.md

 >
 > This was before we got Netflix so it's not really used anymore... 🙃

 This was the first web-development project I ever completed.
-Prior to this, I had stumbled across Vue, but everything was pretty new to me.
-I was studying Python at school, but teaching myself web-development during my own time through free online resources.
+Prior to this, I had stumbled across Vue, but everything was still new to me.
+I was learning Python at school but teaching myself web-development during my own time through free online resources.

 The concept of building applications that are accessible through a web browser without needing to install any additional runtime was something I thought was really cool.
 To be transparent, I had no idea how any of these technologies worked, but I was excited to be using them nonetheless!